-Paul Whitfield-Jones is a senior associate in the Litigation and Dispute Resolution practice of the London office.
-He focuses on regulatory compliance, transactional advice and investigations in the areas of economic sanctions, export controls, anti-corruption and money laundering.
-He has advised clients in a broad array of sectors, including defence, energy, finance, insurance, transport and engineering.
+Paul Whitfield-Jones is counsel in the International Trade group, based out of London.
+He focuses on regulatory compliance, transactional advice and investigations in the areas of economic sanctions, export controls, anti-corruption, foreign direct investment and money laundering.
+Paul has advised clients in a broad array of sectors, including defence, space, energy, finance, insurance, transport and engineering.

-Paul advises clients on: developing and testing compliance programmes; designing and delivering training; conducting investigations and submitting disclosures; liaising with regulators and supporting licence applications; and advising on complex transactions.
-He has represented clients in matters involving the Export Control Joint Unit, the Office of Financial Sanctions Implementation, HM Revenue & Customs, the US Office of Foreign Assets Control and the US State Department.
+Paul advises clients on developing and testing compliance programmes; designing and delivering training; conducting investigations and submitting disclosures; liaising with regulators and supporting licence applications; and advising on complex transactions.
+He has represented clients in matters involving the Export Control Joint Unit (ECJU), the Office of Financial Sanctions Implementation (OFSI), HM Revenue & Customs, the Investment Security Unit, the US Office of Foreign Assets Control (OFAC), the US Departments of Commerce and State.

-His experience includes a secondment into the group export controls team of a major defence company, during the term of a Consent Agreement with the US State Department.
-He is an active participant in the Export Group for Aerospace, Defence and Dual-Use, where he supports training initiatives and recently spoke at EGADD's UK Industry Export Control Forum.
+Paul’s experience includes a secondment into the group export controls team of a major defence company, during the term of a Consent Agreement with the US State Department.
+He is an active participant in the Export Group for Aerospace, Defence and Dual-Use (EGADD), where he supports training initiatives and has been a regular speaker at EGADD training events.